CpanelInc/cpanel-node-api/README.md

 ### Developer publishing (publishing an alpha build for testing)

 1. As part of the development changes update the `version` property in `package.json` to the format `X.X.X-alpha.X` so that the semver is updated correctly and appended with alpha build information (1.0.0 -> 1.0.1-alpha.1).
-2. `npm run publish`
+2. Request maintainers of the repository to publish alpha builds using `npm publish`
-3. Confirm changes are properly published at http://alpha.docs.ui.dev.cpanel.net/locale

 ### Production publishing (This will be done by a UI3)

 1. When dev changes are accepted and complete update the `version` property in `package.json` to the format `X.X.X` so that the semver is updated correctly and alpha build information has been removed.
 Do this on the development branch before merging pull request (1.0.1-alpha.1 -> 1.0.1).
-2. `npm run publish`
+2. Request maintainers of the repository to publish your latest changes using `npm publish` post merge.

 ## Authors